kevsjh/ai-sdk-firebase-test/README.md

 - - Works correctly in Next.js API
 - - In Express.js: Frontend stream stops, but backend continues processing
-- - Exception: Works in Express.js only when chat endpoint is at root path
+- - Refer to the onFinish logging to identify if the stream is actually stopped

 # Prerequisites